threadhelper/threadhelper/readme.md

 - `style.css`: styling for extension components
 - `trump.js`: trump tweets

+## Backend todos

+- [ ] Fetch all of a user's tweets
+- [ ] Some kind of trivial search functionality
+  - Oh hmm wait search could still occur in the browser

 ## Todo items

 - [ ] Reverse the tweet-word datastructure maybe